Hardcoreprawn/architecture/input/posts/solutions/architecture-practise.md

 It is up to the development team to decide how to solve problems based on the environment.
 The environment includes:

-* Existing systems
+* Organisational Strategy
-* People & Culture
+* People & Skills
 * Existing technology
 * Existing projects
+* Corporate Style
+* Shared Values

+(Paraphrased from the [McKinsey 7-S Framework](https://www.mckinsey.com/capabilities/strategy-and-corporate-finance/our-insights/enduring-ideas-the-7-s-framework#), which was written in the 1970s)

 Most people try to make good decisions.
 Usually, bad decisions are the result of poor communication or poor information.
-The architecture practice must create meaningful decisions and knowledge and help educate people so the teams can make better decisions.
+The architecture practice must document meaningful decisions and knowledge to help educate people so the teams can make better decisions.

 Using a feedback loop from the teams' decisions and accepting that these won't all be good, we can adjust the team's behaviour through education, exposure, and experience.